-14. Guarantees a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work No Yos Don't know With title doods Lost Cannot Answer (ii) Roofing No Yes Don't know With title doods Lost Cannot Answor (iii) Central heating No Yes Don't know With title doods Lost Cannot Answor (iv) NHBC No Yos Don't know With title doods Lost Cannot Answor (v) Damp course No Yes Don't know With title doods Lost Cannot Answor (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yes Don't know With title doods Lost Cannot Answor b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): c.
-Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: Yes / Ne 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: Yes / No / Don't know
+14. 14.
+Guarantees

+a.
+Are there N/A

+(i) Please select

+(ii) Roofing Please select

+(iii) Please select

+(iv) Please select

+(v) Damp course Please select

+(vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) Please select

+b.
+If you have answered yes or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):

+C. any outstanding claims under any of the guarantees listed above? ve answered yes, please give details: Please select

+15. Boundar

+last 10 ye you are aware, has any boundary of your property been moved in the ears? ve answered yes, please give details: Please select

-16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-Yes / No / Den't know b. that affects your property in some other way?
-Yes / No / Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
-Yes / No / Den't knew If you have answered yes to any of a-c above, please give the notices to your so agent, including any notices which arrive at any time before the date of entry of t your property. olicitor or estate he purchaser of
+16. Notices that affect your property In the past three years have you ever received a notice: No. a. advising that the owner of a neighbouring property has made a planning application?
+Please select b. that affects your property in some other way?
+Please select C. that requires you to do any maintenance, repairs or improvements to your property?
+Please select If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.